francoism90/hub/README.md

 Hub is a video on demand (VOD) media distribution system that allows users to access to videos, television shows and films.

-> **NOTE:** This is a personal project, please do not expect a production ready product.
-It is mainly intended for learning and testing the latest Laravel features.
-You can fork the project and make your own adjustments based on my changes.
+> **NOTE:** This is a personal project, and may contain breaking changes.
+Use at your own risk.

 ## Demo

 A basic demo is available at <https://hub.foxws.nl/>.

-Use the following login credentials (editing is disabled):
+Use the following login credentials (managing videos has been disabled):

 - Email: `demo@example.com`
 - Password: `password`